sootysplash/Fabric-mods-to-replace-Lunar-client/README.md

 ⠀

-Let me know in a comment if you find a mod for the 8 that I could not find.
+Let me know in a PR if you find a mod for the eight that I could not find.